New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Texans stats and trends

-- Thus far this season Houston has two wins against the spread.

-- The Texans have been underdogs by 8.5 points or more three times this year and covered the spread once.

-- Houston's games this season have hit the over on two of four set point totals (50%).
+- Houston's games this season have gone over the total in two out of four opportunities (50%).

-- Houston is 2-0 against the spread and 1-1 overall when the team scores more than 17.5 points.
+- When Houston puts up more than 17.5 points, it is 2-0 against the spread and 1-1 overall.

-- This year the Texans have turned the ball over seven times, two more than the Patriots' takeaways (5).
+- This season the Texans have turned the ball over seven times, two more than the Patriots' takeaways (5).

 Home and road insights